 In 2009, in response to increasing need within our community, Charter House Coalition responded again with two new programs: Community Lunches, operating Monday through Thursday, and the Charter House Winter Shelter.
-Community Lunches now serves, on average, 45 nutritious lunches each day, and proves to be the highlight of the day for many community members.
+Community Lunches grew to serve upwards of 50 nutritious lunches each day in our friendly dining room, and provided vital human connections for many at-risk community members.

 The Charter House Warming Shelter began by providing a warm, safe place to sleep from October 15th to April 15th for up to 24 adults.
 In the early days, we also operated a separate shelter space for up to five families with children.

 Community Breakfast started in 2013 and serves a hot breakfast every Saturday throughout the entire year.
 In 2015 students from Middlebury College partnered with Charter House to start and sustain the Sunday Grill; one of the favorite meals amongst guests and staff.
 With the addition of Sunday Grill the Coalition offered a free community meal every day of the week.

 Growth Fueled by Increasing Demand

 Support programs steadily grew as we were designated the Lead Agency for Coordinated Entry in Addison County – that means we are responsible for coordinating with all the other social service agencies in the area to make sure that everyone in need gets connected to the right social services for their situation.

 In 2019, we provided 40,000 meals and 4,500 “bed nights” for people in need (a bed night is one person spending one night in the shelter).
 We were getting better and better at what we do, and doing more and more of it.
 That included keeping the shelter open even during the warm months, because people deserve to have a safe place to sleep and a dignified connection to the community…even when it’s warm outside.